 Your treatment options for soft tissue sarcoma will depend on the size, type and location of your tumor.

 Surgery is a common treatment for soft tissue sarcoma.
 Surgery generally involves removing the cancer and some healthy tissue surrounding it.

-Radiation therapy involves treating cancer with high-powered beams of energy, such as X-rays or protons.
+Radiation therapy involves treating cancer with high-powered beams of energy.
+Options include: